khaors/geocompr/main.md

 ```

 `dem` is in fact a digital elevation model and consists of two list elements with the first being a raster header and the second being a matrix containing the altitudinal values.
-To transform this list into a `raster`, we can write:
+To transform this list into a `raster` object, we can write:

 ```r